monai/node-imagesearch/README.md

 ## Contribution

-Various contribution and pull requests are welcome.
+Various contributions and pull requests are welcome.
 Especially welcome is addon code review and improvement from experienced C++ developers.

 ## License